 This is a fun “Ordering in a Restaurant” gap fill speaking activity for an English language class.
-Students use the words in the box to complete the conversation.
-Then the students can practice the conversations, perform role plays and/or write their own “Ordering in a Restaurant” dialogues.
+Students listening to audio and complete the conversation.
+Then the students can practice the conversation, perform role plays and/or write their own “Ordering in a Restaurant” dialogues.

 This is an ESL or English language role play lesson for practicing conversational English.
 I suggest that the teacher models this activity with a student as a warm-up and to get students in the mood.
 Then students can be put in pairs and groups to carry out the detective customer role play themselves.

 This is a lesson appropriate for pre-intermediate and intermediate ESL/EFL students.
 It would be a suitable activity for using with career vocabulary or with comparative adjectives and nouns.